MOVING POINT OF VIEW: how to do it

 - John scuttled to work in a fluster and wedged himself into a lift.
 This is all about him, and evokes his feelings (scuttled, fluster), but we're a little further out because it's not necessarily his voice: it may be the narrator's choice of verbs.

-- Alan followed him in, This is still John's experience, from within his circle of consciousness: there's no special evocation of John's feelings and, crucially, it shifts our attention away from John towards Alan, although presumably Alan is someone John knows.
+- Alan followed him in, This is still John's experience, from within his circle of consciousness.
+But, there's no special evocation of John's feelings and, crucially, it shifts the reader's attention away from John towards Alan.

 - and they travelled in silence.
-At the twenty-third floor, This could be any of John, narrator or Alan: we're in the overlap of the circles of their consciousness, where they are all experiencing the same external facts.
-(Not that simple information can't evoke things: the silence between the colleagues, the fact that the building has more than twenty-three floors...)
+At the twenty-third floor.
+This could be any of John, narrator or Alan: we're in the palce where they are all experiencing the same external facts: a place where the circles of their consciousness all overlap.
+And don't forget that simple information like this can be evocative: the silence between the colleagues, the fact that the building has more than twenty-three floors...